|Current Approx. Yearly BiK||£||£||£|

 Benefits in Kind (BIK) are benefits which directors or employees receive from employment which are not included in their salary or wages.
 Sometimes these are also called "perks" or "fringe benefits".
 A company car is seen as a major perk by the taxman: and as soon as you use it for a personal reason (including commuting), it is viewed as a taxable payment.

-The below table illustrates rates for cars registered before 6th April 2020
+The below table illustrates rates for cars registered after 6th April 2020

 |CO2 (g/km)||Electric Range (miles||2020-21 (%)||2021-22 (%)||2022-23 (%)|